 2018 ended with a bang for Moonlight Mesa Associates, Inc. Despite a summer of dismal sales (probably partially due to no one being in the office for three months) the year-end results pretty much surprised everyone.
-“November and December were terrific for sales,” Moonlight Mesa publisher Becky Coffield said.
+“November and December were terrific,” Moonlight Mesa publisher Becky Coffield said.
+"Almost unbelievable."

 Coffield and staff were amazed to see the final tally on book sales.
 There were some genuine surprises and some disappointments too.

 Moonlight Mesa’s top-selling book for 2018 was A Beginner’s Guide to Owning a Mule.
 This includes copies distributed by Ingram and sold by the publisher.
 If only Ingram sales are considered, however, Casey Tibbs – Born to Ride, squeezed out A Beginner’s Guide to Owning a Mule at the very tail end of the year, the Tibbs book outselling the mule book by three copies.

 J.R.
 Sanders’ Some Gave All came in third for sales by Ingram, and Lee Anderson’s Developing the Art of Equine Communication took fourth.

 As for Kindle and other e-book sales, Casey Tibbs and Equine Communication had decent sales.
 Jere James outsold the other two titles, but Jere also has seven books available.
 Not all Moonlight Mesa titles are available as ebooks due to photos and file size.

 Finally, Moonlight Mesa will no longer be carrying Paula Silici’s yummy western romance, A Way in the Wilderness.
 The author has asked for her rights back, and due to Silici's precarious health situation, Coffield agreed to return the author’s rights – except for a 10% publisher right to any movie rights.
 "I really loved that book," Coffield said.
 "I read some parts three and four times!"